 -A third offense OWI penalty ranges from 45 days to 1 year.

--A fourth offense OWI (one or more OWIs within last 5 years) is a Class H Felony, carrying with it a penalty of 6 months to 6 years.
+-A fourth offense OWI is a Class H Felony, carrying with it a penalty of 60 days to 6 years.

 -A fifth or sixth offense OWI is a Class H Felony, carrying with it a penalty of 6 months to 6 years.